indykiss/DataStructures-Algos/Leetcode/FB FAQs/To_do.md

 - Top 10 FB mediums, 5 hards.
 - Warm up with FB/ Bloomb easies.
 (20.ish)
     - Every day do 1-2 easies.

-## FB Coding Exercises: 30.
-Only 4 days to focus on
-- 30 total on the FB site